wendy-wm-wu/leetcode/SystemDesign.md

 	- Use garbage collection to remove expired objects
 	- Least Recently Used (LRU) eviction strategy

-- Database replication: mitigate risk that single server will go down
+- Database replication: mitigate risk that single server will go down, parent and multiple child databases are identical to each other
+	- More ideal would be to have more than 1 master/parent server
+	- Pros: single point of failure
+	- Cons: if one server dies if you only have 1 master/parent

 - Database partitioning